nodejs/node/doc/api/child_process.md

 process identifier (PID) has been reassigned to another process, the signal will be delivered to that process instead which can have unexpected results.

-Note that while the function is called `kill`, the signal delivered to the child process may not actually terminate the process.
+While the function is called `kill`, the signal delivered to the child process may not actually terminate the process.

 See kill(2) for reference.